Deus revelatus: Controversy

 A prevalent issue in theological scholarship is the relationship between the Revealed God and the Hidden God.
 Controversy has arisen as to whether the ‘deus revelatus’ and ‘deus absconditus’ refer to two distinct strands of theology which only have the concept of hiddenness in common, or are identical in form.
 It is claimed that according to his own writings, 'Luther never preached two or three gods or powers; he was not a Manichaean or anti-Trinitarian', however a seeming paradox is contested.
 Gerrish forms two differing groups of theologians dependent on whether they believe the terms are antithetical or identical.

 Theologians who believe the terms are antithetical include Hendel, Theodosius Harnack, the two Ritschls, Reinhold Seeberg, Hirsch, Elert, and Holl.
 Such theologians argue the dualistic nature of the terms and state that the two differing views of God they produce cannot be reconciled.
 Hendel states ‘Luther warns that the theologian and believer must distinguish between the God preached, or revealed, and the God hidden, "that is, between the Word of God and God himself”’.
 Harnack’s work was considered to be a rediscovering of the concept of the Hidden and Revealed God whereby ‘the notion of hiddenness expresses a double relation of God to the world: outside of Christ he is the free, all-working, majestic God of the Law; in Christ he is the gracious Redeemer who has bound himself to his Word and Sacraments’.
 This position was also held by Althaus who stated that through his conception of the Revealed and Hidden God, Luther divided God; 'God, according to His secret will, to a great extent disagrees with His Word offering grace to all men'.

 Theologians who believe the terms are identical are Kattenbusch and Erich Seeberg.
 The theologians argue that a single event of revelation led people through faith to see the Revealed God, and through simply sense-perception see the Hidden God.
 Kattenbusch perpetuated the standpoint of the two terms as identical, asserting that ‘God hides himself in his revelation, so that revelation and hiddenness are not opposed, but coincide’.

-Modern Theological Application
+Modern theological application

 Luther’s theology has remained relevant in a multitude of modern theological debates such as evolutionary debate.

-Evolutionary Debate
+Evolutionary debate

 Theologian Charlene Burns has examined meaning of violent evolution with regards to Christian theology.
 Scientific discoveries continue to uncover violence as a marker of the origin of the world, from the ‘movement of fault lines in the earth to the extinction of species’.
 Burns uses a phenomenological approach to discuss the violence which is inherent to evolution.
 Burns states that ‘God is revealed not in the suffering of Christ on the cross, per se, but in what that suffering stimulates’, and states that evolution has led to humanity becoming ‘destroyers’.
 Burns concludes by asserting that the idea of God being revealed through the suffering of Christ exemplifies the altruistic nature of God, which humanity is called to emulate in its current advanced stage of evolution.